velf/gendered_success/index.md

 ## Career Path Identification

-For each repository, GitHub auto-detects the main language of every repository based on its linguist library.
-We extracted more than 100 different programming languages, and kept the 20 most common ones.
+For each repository, GitHub auto-detects the main language.
+In total we extracted more than 100 different programming languages, and kept the 20 most common ones.

 Programming is a very diverse field, with different career tracks, such as frontend and backend development, data science or system engineering.
 Each field has its own favored language combinations, for instance data scientist are more likely to use Python, R, SQL, Jupyter Notebooks and Julia.
-We used Principal Component Analysis to identify the correlation structure within the language preference and identify career tracks.
-We used Scipy’s PCA.decomposiation package with Varimax Rotation to identify independent factors.
+We used Principal Component Analysis to identify the correlation structure of used languages.
+We used Scipy’s PCA.decomposiation package with Varimax Rotation to identify independent factors (career tracks).
 (Pedragosa et al; 2011)

 <img src="PCA1.png" alt="hi" class="inline"/>

-Correlation matrix shows the "importance"  and sign of the relationship of each language in the given components.
-We identified 6 main components; 1) Frontend development (JavaScript, HTML, CSS, Ruby), 2) Developers using Ruby mainly for backend problems (strong positive Ruby and quite negative JavaScript), 3) Backend Development with high activity in Java, 4) Data Science (Python, Jupyter Notebook, R, C++), 5) iOS development (Objective C, Swift) and 6) PHP enthusiastic with Frontend focus (PHP,CSS).
+Correlation matrix shows the "importance"  and the sign of the relationship of the language in the component.
+We identified 6 main career tracks; 1) Frontend development *(JavaScript, HTML, CSS, Ruby*), 2) Developers using Ruby for backend development *(strong positive Ruby and quite negative JavaScript)*, 3) Backend Development with high activity in Java, 4) Data Science *(Python, Jupyter Notebook, R, C++)*, 5) iOS development *(Objective C, Swift)* and 6) PHP enthusiastic with Frontend focus *(PHP,CSS)*.

 ## Maleness